fdilke/bewl/README.md

 Here's a presentation about Bewl's [universal algebra capabilities](https://github.com/fdilke/bewl/blob/master/notes/BewlUniversalAlgebra.pdf).

 This [animated video](http://www.youtube.com/watch/?v=nUwjGBHXKYs) was an initial attempt to explain Bewl (back when it was called Bile)

+To see the current to-do list and state of play, you can view this [Trello board](https://trello.com/b/PfdnsRNl/bewl)

 # Intended applications